 4) you’re a grown-up…you can leave whenever you need to.
 Even if you don’t, it’s a totally freeing thought to know you can just up and go if you’re feeling super uncomfortable.

-Finally, carve out some time to remind yourself what this holiday is actually about.
+5) carve out some time to remind yourself what this holiday is actually about.
 Though it’s in part about the traditions and time with family, et cetera, et cetera, it is truly about Jesus coming for us.
 All the rest is just details and fluff.
 Spend time thanking God for coming for you, for loving you, and for never leaving you.

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace. –Isaiah 9:6

 Holidays for the Hurting: 25 Devotions to Help You Heal is a gentle companion that will walk you through this season.
+And, as my gift to you, please enjoy my webcast, Calm in My Christmas Chaos.